 Fig. 14.
-Highly magnified.
-Photo by J. Ogrodnick.
+Highly magnified spider mites. photo: J. Odrodnick

-TSSM tend to have large black spots on the top of the abdomen but this is pretty variable.
+An important difference between the two spider mite species is that ERM overwinters on grapes as eggs in bark crevices of older wood while TSSM overwinters as adult females. probably in ground cover.
+As the name indicates, ERM is reddish in color and lays red eggs (Fig. 14).
+Adult female TSSM tend to have large black spots on the top of the abdomen but this is pretty variable.
 TSSM eggs are clear to opaque.
 TSSM tends to stay on the bottom side of leaves and produces obvious webbing while ERM can be found on either side of the leaf and does not produce much webbing.
 Both species have the capacity to go through a number of generations during the season.
 However, we typically do not see significant populations and damage until mid to late summer.
 This is especially true of TSSM since they do not start off on the vine.